Glenlivet 50 Year Old Independent Bottling

 During the American prohibition, a New Yorker called Abe Rosenberg became a very important figure in the Scotch whisky market.
 Despite alcohol being illegal Abe managed to get boats full of single malt onto American soil which of course gained him a hero status during the tough times.
 In the post prohibition era he imported thousands of bottles and gained great expertise and a sophisticated palate along the way.
 On the back of this he started to buy and collect vast amounts of barrels from Scotland’s top distilleries during the World War 2 period.

 Abe passed away in 1994 and left behind an incredibly impressive collection of approximately 4000 single casks of the best single malts produced in Scotland over the past 100 years.

 Abe Rosenberg’s influence on the global demand for Scotch is unprecedented.
 Importing the high-quality whisky in such high volumes to America stemmed the growth of Scotch to the furthest corners of the world.
 He helped set the successful foundations for the booming whisky market we see today and due to his incredible dedication to single malt we are seeing the industry grow year in year out.

-In order to commemorate the huge contributions we felt it was fitting to release a bottle of one of his most prolific casks remaining in his collection, a 50 year old Glenlivet distilled in 1968.
+In order to commemorate the huge contributions we felt it was fitting to release a bottle of one of the most important casks remaining in his collection, a 50 year old Glenlivet distilled in 1968.
 Abe unfortunately never managed to bottle this cask, therefore we are extremely privileged to have the opportunity to do so ourselves.
 Due to the rarity and prestige of this particular barrel we knew it was vital to capture the history of Abe’s story as well as the founders’, George Smith.

 The luxurious design achieved with this bottle and case mean that it is guaranteed to be a centrepiece to anyone’s whisky display or collection.
 The extreme attention to detail on both the bottle and case reflects the quality of the whisky they hold inside.